About the Peralta Parent-Teacher Group (PPTG)

 Attending monthly meetings is the best way to have a say on the activities and programs and fundraisers that the PPTG sponsors and conducts.
 We recommend that parents take a moment to look at the PPTG meeting schedule and put it on their home or computer calendars.

 You do not need to attend meetings to be active, involved and helpful.
 School activities and parent roles happen on all days of the week and at all times of day throughout the school year and even in the summer.
-The Volunteer Coordinators of the PPTG keeps a Volunteer List of approximately 75 jobs from the Auction Coordinators to the Yahoo webmaster.
+The PPTG keeps a Volunteer List of approximately 75 jobs from the Auction Coordinators to the Yahoo webmaster.
 See the Volunteer list and choose a role that suits you, contact the current coordinator and let them know you’d like to get involved.
 Trust us – they WANT YOUR HELP!

 Also, note that on big school events, like the Walkathon or Peralta In Bloom spring festival, dozens of parents are called upon to make the event a success.